 Our pure-play CDP offers marketers rich customer intelligence in various forms — insights that help them connect with their customer base at the most pertinent places and times.

-For example, our Segment Discovery Insight feature allows marketing pros who use our platform to “zoom” in on all their dynamically updated segments and view intricate details (e.g., spend, customer lifetime value):
+For example, our Segment Discovery Insight allows those who use our CDP to “zoom” in on all dynamic segments and view intricate details (e.g., spend, customer lifetime value):

 More specifically, they can provide timely, individualized content and product recommendations via email, in targeted social media ads, or through on-site messaging.